defx/dynamo/README.md

 ### x-on

 Used to bind an event to an action handler.
-Accepts two arguments separated by a colon `x-on="eventType:actionName"` where `eventType` is the type of event that you want to listen for and `actionName` is the name of the action handler you wish to invoke;
+Accepts two arguments separated by a colon `x-on="eventType:actionName"` where `eventType` is the type of event that you want to listen for and `actionName` is the name of the action handler you wish to invoke.

 ```html
 <button x-on="click:toggleMenu">[=]</button>